-- A. Major site plans shall comply with standards outlined in Articles 3, 4, 5, 6, 7, 8, and 10 of this Zoning Ordinance. - B. The review of minor site plans will focus on the area of the proposed modification.
-Compliance with Articles 3, 4, 5, 6, 7, 8, and 10 of this Zoning Ordinance will be applied to the area that is being modified. - C. The Director shall evaluate how well the proposed modifications contribute to the overall performance of the site and how well the proposed changes meet the standards in Articles 3, 4, 5, 6, 7, 8, and 10 of this Zoning Ordinance.
+- A. Major site plans shall comply with standards outlined in Articles 3, 4, 5, 6, 7, 8, and 10 of this Zoning Ordinance. - B. The Director shall evaluate how well the proposed modifications contribute to the overall performance of the site and how well the proposed changes meet the standards in Articles 3, 4, 5, 6, 7, 8, and 10 of this Zoning Ordinance.

-- 1. The Director shall have the authority to review and render a decision on a major site plan application. - 2.
-The Planning Commission shall have the authority to hear a referral from the Director and render a decision on a major site plan application. - 3.
-The Planning Commission shall have the authority to hear an appeal of the Director's Decision and render a decision on a major site plan application. - 4.
-The decision of the Planning Commission on a major site plan application shall be final.
+- A. The Director shall have the authority to review and render a decision on a major site plan application. - B. The Planning Commission shall have the authority to hear a referral from the Director and render a decision on a major site plan application. - C. The Planning Commission shall have the authority to hear an appeal of the Director's Decision and render a decision on a major site plan application. - D. The decision of the Planning Commission on a major site plan application shall be final.